 When multiple Spectra are selected (either by selecting a node in the Campaign Tree or by selecting multiple Spectra individually), the Metadata values that are common across all selected Spectra are displayed.
 For any Metadata Attribute for which even one Spectrum has a different value, or is missing that Attribute, the string -- Multiple Values -- is displayed.
 For Metadata Attributes which are selected from dropdown lists, the value Nil is shown if the values are not the same for all Spectra.

-To change all values for a specific Metadata item for all Spectra under a node...
+To change a specific Metadata item for all Spectra under a node...

-Ensure the required Metadata Attributegroup for the Spectra under the require Campaign tree node is
+This method requires that the Metadata Attribute has the same value for all Spectra.
+See the next procedure if that is not the case.